honeycrux/GigaChader/README.md

   - `lib/`: Useful functionalities you define
 - `shared/`: Resources shared between `frontend/` and `backend/`
   - `contracts/`: [TS-REST contracts](https://ts-rest.com/docs/core/) to provide typings for API communications
+  - `models/`: Zod schemas and typescript models for some standardized request/response types used in contracts

 ## Installation